 Not only can adaptive authentication differentiate between different mobile devices (and their varying security vulnerabilities) it can also address the risks associated with the remote access networks used to connect to the corporate gateway.
 For example, if an employee uses a lower risk connection, like connecting their work-protected laptop to the corporate network while in the head office, an adaptive authentication platform could apply only a basic authentication challenge, such as a username and password.
 Should that employee switch to their personal smartphone, however, and attempt to connect beyond the network perimeter, via Starbucks public Wi-Fi, for example, an adaptive authentication platform would automatically recognise the increase in risk and apply a stronger authentication challenge before granting access, if indeed it grants it at all.
 All such scenarios can be planned for, assessed for risk, and dealt with accordingly.

 It evolves in line with the evolution of the business.

 With an adaptive authentication solution, the benefits of mobility and remote access can be harnessed without sacrificing security.
 Need to expand a remote workforce?
 No problem.
-The Board approves a new remote working policy?
+Does the Board approve a new remote working policy?
 Great – let’s set the risk parameters and enable everyone to connect in the most convenient manner possible.
 Need to respond to an overseas cyber threat?
-Now you can do so precisely by locking down access requested that conform to a defining set of criteria, enabling the rest of the business to continue to function uninterrupted.
+Now you can do so precisely by locking down access requested that conforms to a defining set of criteria, enabling the rest of the business to continue to function uninterrupted.

 Who uses adaptive authentication?